-All rehearsals are held on Monday evenings via Zoom.
-Musicians are expected to be prepared and logged in to rehearsal 15 minutes prior to start time.
+All rehearsals are held on Monday evenings.
+For online rehearsals, musicians are expected to be prepared and logged in to rehearsal 15 minutes prior to start time.
 Cameras must be kept ON for the entire duration of the rehearsal session.

 Director: Barney Blough